nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### Setting assignment grade for a student : `grade`

-Setting an assignment grade for an existing student in the class manager.
+Setting an assignment grade for an existing student in Class Manager.

 Format: `grade s/STUDENT_NUMBER a/ASSIGNMENT_INDEX g/GRADE`